pier-bezuhoff/Dodeclusters/README.md

 [Live deployed here](https://pier-bezuhoff.github.io/Dodeclusters/) from the `github-pages` branch
 Binaries for Linux, Window and Android can be found in assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).

+### Windows installation
+1. From [the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/tag/v0.2.0) find `assets` and download `windows.zip`
+2. Unarchive it
+3. In folder `com.pierbezuhoff.dodeclusters` find file named `com.pierbezuhoff.dodeclusters.exe`
+4. Run it!
+That's it~ (it is bundled with JVM)

+Note: bundled binaries are likely behind Live web version

 ## Build and run via Gradle